 Here’s how it works.
 Start by gaining the empathy of your audience.
 Capture them with real observations.
 Explain the status quo.
 Find out what bothers your users.
 Bring in data if you can.
 Convey this with a story, like a driver getting lost or a speeding ticket.
 Set the scene.
 Describe a navy operator managing hundreds of tracks or a mobile developer frustrated by yet another new phone release in an already fragmented market.
 Build tension.

 Then, create insight.
 Share the great discovery that is your new product.
 Describe the unique opportunity your product presents to change the world.
 Explain how this fits with the company’s strategy.
 Use an analogy if possible.

 Analogies appeal to the way the human brain works.
 They trigger a familiar path of neurons, so your brain presumes a similar outcome.

-“Educated people can always come up with more facts.
+“Educated people can always produce more facts.
 Use an analogy if you want to win them over.” – Harry Jekkers

 Once you’ve gained empathy and used an analogy to create insight, your audience is primed and ready for your solution.
 Only then do you deliver it.
 By now, you may not even need to go into that much detail.
 It just works.
 People are not interested in how their needs are met; they’re interested in knowing that you know which needs they have.

 Persuade them with your character and credibility.
 Aristotle’s ingredients for persuasion or appeals – ethos, pathos and logos – are all means of convincing others to take a particular point of view.
 Ethos is an appeal to ethics, much like the Bushido virtue of integrity.
 Explain the advantages of your product compared to other solutions on the market and tell them why you believe in yours.
 If you don’t believe that this product is the biggest thing since sliced bread, then why would anyone else?

 Frame your product vision in this 3×3 pitch format and you’ll have answers before your critics have questions.